 As of January 1, 2013, LP matches contributions at 100% of the first 2% and 50% of the next 3% of eligible compensation deferred.
 No discretionary profit sharing contribution was made in 2014.
-A discretionary profit sharing contribution of \$1,723,381 was made for 2013.
+A discretionary profit sharing contribution of \$1,548,603 was made in 2013.
 Participants may direct the investment of their contributions and the employer contributions into various investment options offered by the Plan.
-Participants must be employed on the last day of the Plan year to receive profit sharing contributions.
+Participants must be employed on the last day of the Plan year to receive profit sharing contributions